wiheto/netplotbrain/README.md

-# netplotbrain: visualizing networks on a brain
+# netplotbrain: visualizing networks in 3D on a brain

 Painlessly plot networks on a brain in python.